 - Funds: Are the funds available to cover the amount of the transaction?

 - Transaction value: Lower value transactions have a better chance of being approved.
-If you have higher ticket items you might consider splitting the cost into monthly or quarterly payments to increase the chances of approval.
+If you have higher ticket items you might consider offering a subscription plan for lower value transactions to increase the chances of approval.

 - Currency mismatch: If the currency request doesn’t match the local currency of the issuing bank, the transaction is more likely to be declined.

 For cross-border payments: For cross-border payment processing, the approval step goes more smoothly when transactions are routed to the banks most likely to approve them—banks that are a good match geographically and that fit the currency and card type of the transaction.
 This type of “intelligent” routing helps increase approval rates by as much as 17%!

 4. Shopper results and confirmation.
 Once the issuing bank has made a decision, it informs the authorizing bank, that then informs the customer via the checkout page as well as you, the business.
 Then you can head on over and start the next phase…